prmr/SoftwareDesign/modules/Module-03.md

 A very important note when overriding `equals` in Java, is that any class that overrides `equals` must also override `hashCode` so that the following constraint is respected: "If two objects are equal according to the equals(Object) method, then calling the hashCode method on each of the two objects must produce the same integer result."
 [Javadocs](http://docs.oracle.com/javase/8/docs/api/java/lang/Object.html#hashCode--).
 This constraint is necessary because, among other, many classes of the collections framework rely interchangeably on equality testing and on an object’s hashCode for indexing objects in internal data structures.

 A final consideration related to identity and equality is the concept of **uniqueness**.
 In our example program, we could rightfully wonder what is the use of tolerating duplicate objects that represent exactly the same card (e.g., ace of clubs).
 A sometimes very useful property for the object of a class is *uniqueness*.
 Objects of a class are unique if it is not possible for two distinct objects to be equal.
 If the objects of a class can be guaranteed to be unique, then we no longer need to define equality, because in this specific case, equality become identical to identity and we can compare objects using the `==` operator.
-Although strict guarantees of uniqueness are almost impossible to achieve in Java due to mechanisms such as reflection and serialization, in practice the use of two design pattern and the conscious avoidance of these mechanisms provides a "pretty good" guarantee that can help greatly simplify some designs.
+Although strict guarantees of uniqueness are almost impossible to achieve in Java due to mechanisms such as reflection and serialization, in practice the use of two design patterns and the conscious avoidance of these mechanisms provides a "pretty good" guarantee that can help greatly simplify some designs.

 ### The Flyweight Design Pattern